billspat/mhw/README.md

 ## Overview

+This is a **work in progress** and incomplete.
+Any results or visualizations shown are **draft** form and not to be considered the final results or any statements made by the the authors at this point.
+Description of the purpose, data sources, model basis etc are forth coming.

-Continuation of Dr. Lala Kounta's project <https://github.com/srm-ecology/MHW_climateintervention>
+This 'package' is for internal use only until publication of the paper, and is a continuation of Dr. Lala Kounta's project https://github.com/srm-ecology/MHW_climateintervention

-Uses the EDI data frame work (more to come)
+Uses the EDI data framework (more to come)

 ## Requirements/Install

-For most code to work, there must be a database created from Matlab work from L0 level files.
-Build instructions are forthcoming, but see files in `matlab` and `db` folder
+This package relies on the [terra]() package which also requires Gdal libraries to be installed on your computer.

+Data is stored in a database file, not Rdata files.
+The database is constructed from exported CSV files and SQL code in the `/db' folder

 The database is in [duckdb](https://duckdb.org) format, an open source, in-process columnar database for analytics.
 The climate data prepared will create a database with tables with over 20M rows.

-By default, the code looks for this database the file `db/mhwmetrics.duckdb` but the path to the database you would like can be sent to function `mhw_connect(path/to/database.duckdb)` or set in the environment as `$MHWDBFILE`
+See the vignette for instructions on specifying the path to the database file to work with.

-This uses the 'terra' package for geospatial operations.
-However this require the gdal library to be installed and available on your system.
-See <https://github.com/rspatial/terra> for instructions on installing terra and gdal on your system (especially for MacOS using homebrew).
-Note that most HPC systems have gdal installed and can be loaded the "module system" (eg. lmod) and must be loaded first.

-### Usage on MSU HPC
+### Note about Usage on MSU HPC

 When running on your own computer, you install the software you need.
 The MSU HPC uses the ['module system'](https://docs.icer.msu.edu/Intro_to_modules/) to select software already installed.
 This application requires the following modules to be loaded: